coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 # Additional scene metadata

-XR Fragments does not aim to redefine the metadata-space by introducing its own cataloging-metadata fields.
+XR Fragments does not aim to redefine the metadata-space or accessibility-space by introducing its own cataloging-metadata fields.
 Instead, it encourages browsers to scan nodes for the following custom properties:

 * [SPDX](https://spdx.dev/) license information